rscottcarson/OmadaImages/README.md

 back when a new page is loaded.
 Unfortunately this is due to a bug/behavior in the Flickr API that results in pages sometimes returning fewer results per page than requested. i.e. I have the `SimplePager` configured to request 120 (divisible by 3, great for our gridview) but often times the API only returns 118 or 119.
-This causes our data to not be perfect multiples of 3 which `LazyVerticalGrid` does not approve of.
+This causes our data to not be perfect multiples of 3 which results in `LazyVerticalGrid` shifting keyed items.
 (See: [Flickr issue thread](https://www.flickr.com/groups/51035612836@N01/discuss/72157666364892360/))
   - Possible solutions would be add filler (blank) objects to the grid or request overlapping pages and merge the data.
 I did not pursue either of these because it did not have a large enough impact on the experience using the application and my time was limited.